noiz23/programer2/OCPStudyGuide/README.md

 =================================================== CH 3 =========================
     - An ArrayList can't contain primitives.
     - Collections written with-out generics are also known as raw collections.
     * To review, the lesson is to be careful when you see code that doesn’t use generics.
-Pay spe-cial attention to looking for compiler warnings, ClassCastException s,and compiler errors.
+Pay special attention to looking for compiler warnings, ClassCastExceptions,and compiler errors.
     - An array is a built-in data structure that contains other objects or primitives.